dn789/email_forensics/readme.md

  ┃ ┃ ┣ <b>phone_nums</b> : phone nums w/ context
  ┃ ┃ ┣ <b>urls</b> : company/org emails and all emails
  ┃ ┃ ┣ <b>users</b> : files for users containing their contacts, top communicators, job title, signature, etc.
- ┃ ┗ <b>entities</b> : Vendor names, etc.
+ ┃ ┗ <b>entities</b> : vendor names, etc.
+ ┃ ┗ <b>secrets.json</b> : passwords, API keys, etc.
 </pre>

 **Notes:**

 -   **user job titles/signatures**: Signatures for users are identified from frequent text blocks that have their name, a phone number and/or email address.
 Job titles are extracted from the signature using a list of 200k job titles.
 Multiple candidates are included in case of false positives.

     The next step would be classifying the job titles as executive/not, which shouldn't be difficult.

+-   **find_secrets/gitleaks**: Change the entropy of the rules in the gitleaks config file (`config/gitleaks.toml`) to increase or decrease the sensitivity of the search.
+The most productive rule should be "generic-api-key".